SoloPHP/Router/README.md

 A lightweight and flexible PHP router with middleware support, route groups, and named routes.

-> **Note**: This is version 2.0.0 with breaking changes.
-If you're upgrading from version 1.x, please check the [Migration Guide](MIGRATION.md) for detailed instructions.

 ## Requirements

 - PHP 8.1 or higher